 To protect participant privacy during your research, avoid using any identifiable information and use a unique participant identifier instead.

 When you create a new session, you have the opportunity to add additional session information.
-Use this area to capture participant information or specific session details that will be useful to you and your team members in the future, such as demographic information, user types, experience level or devices used.
+Use this area to capture notes that will be useful to you and your team members in the future, such as the time and location of of a user testing session or the video conference URL.
 Session notes can be accessed from the study overview screen as well as inside the session itself.